ModulrCloud/Modulr/readme.md

 # Co-Chains

 Co-Chains is how the network expands it's abilities and services.
 Anyone can create and own a co-chain, in fact there is a classification of user called **Creators** mentioned later.
-The goal of a co-chain is to expand the functionality of the network and not to make new coins, as such it is up to the Creator if they wish to create a new token or use the blockchain's native utility token (USP).
-The Creator can still set their fees even with the native chains token just as they can with their own.
-The difference is you cannot control the emission rate nor the quantity.
+The Creator can set their fees thus earning based off the code they have written.
+Modulr natively does NOT allow the creation of tokens, but co-chains could add that functionality.
 The goal in doing this is to reduce the amount of tokens that go in circulation.

-It also simplifies the usability of the blockchain the less swaps that need to be performed at the action house.
+All of the base co-chains will start with `Modulr.` as that is our organization name on Modulr.
+This system not only brands our product but it also allow users to easily know who the owner is of this particular chain.
+This is encouraged for other developers, but not required as you can name your co-chain what you please.

 ## Why Co-Chains?

-The purpose of utilizing co-chains rather than having traditional layer 2 blockchains are multifaceted:
+There are multiple reasons we call them co-chains rather than layer 2s:

-1. It allows for better security since at each block completion a co-chain blends it's hash with a co-chain it's linked to, this reduces the risk of a attack on the network.
+1. Co-chains allows for better security since at each block completion a co-chain blends it's hash with a co-chain it's linked to, this reduces the risk of a attack on the network.

-2. It expands Pseudo (Modulr's Pythonic programing language), by allowing others to import functions from other chains.
+2. It expands Pseudo (Modulr's Pythonic programming language), by allowing others to import functions (services) from other chains.
 You can choose to private a function or set fees on it.
 Remember you own it...

 3. It provides a sense of ownership for your work and allows you to monetize on it so you can continue to make it better and help you with your personal goals.
-You can also transfer ownership of a co-chain to another user on the network.
+You can also transfer ownership of a co-chain to another user or organization on the network.

-4. Personally it's better than saying layer two; you're a creator on this network and providing value, you should be recognized for it.
-Even the main chain is a co-chain. *Note: There will be some verbiage changes in here that I believe are more accurate and beneficial to the industry.*
+4. Personally it's better than saying layer 2; you're a creator on this network and providing value, you should be recognized for it.

 ## Understanding Co-Chains: Building Blocks of Modulr

 Co-chains are specialized blockchain applications built on Modulr’s decentralized protocol.
 They enable developers to create targeted solutions, each tailored to specific use cases, while still integrating seamlessly with the broader ecosystem.
-To illustrate their potential, I’ve designed several foundational co-chains.
+To illustrate their potential, I am designing several foundational co-chains.
 These not only add value to the network but also serve as practical examples for developers aiming to build on Modulr.

 ### Why I’m Building These Co-Chains

 As the creator of Modulr, my goal is to demonstrate how co-chains can unlock innovative solutions.
 By developing these foundational co-chains, I aim to:

 1. **Showcase Efficient Data Management:**
-    Demonstrate how to use storage, computation and access, to interact with the network in a secure and efficient manner.
+    Demonstrate how to use storage, computation and access, to interact with the network in a secure and efficient.

-2. **Promote Token Standardization:**
-    Provide examples of token creation while encouraging developers to use existing tokens like USP to reduce market fragmentation and maintain interoperability.

-3. **Highlight Co-Chain Collaboration:**
+2. **Highlight Co-Chain Collaboration:**
-    Illustrate how co-chains can integrate and expand upon one another to create complex, interdependent systems (e.g., using Live with Smack or Player2).
+    Illustrate how co-chains can integrate and expand upon one another to create complex, interdependent systems (e.g., using Modulr.Web with Modulr.Social to integrate streaming video).

-4. **Inspire Developer Creativity:**
+3. **Inspire Developer Creativity:**
     Present co-chains that provide tangible value to users, showcasing how developers can design systems that drive engagement, adoption, and utility.

-5. **Encourage Best Practices:**
+4. **Encourage Best Practices:**
     Serve as a blueprint for building secure, scalable, and sustainable blockchain applications that align with user needs and network goals.